 What to Know Before Financing a Condo

-We are often asked if taking out a loan to buy a condo unit is any different than borrowing to buy a house.
-While we know many homeowners who have mortgages on condominiums, there are a couple important aspects to consider when financing a loan for a condo.
-We’re going to discuss how your loan to value (LTV), and type of review will play an integral part of getting a loan.
+We are often asked if taking out a loan to buy a condo unit is different from borrowing to buy a house.
+While we know many homeowners who have mortgages on condominiums, there are a couple of important aspects to consider when financing a loan for a condo.
+We’re going to discuss how your loan to value (LTV) and type of review will play an integral part in getting a loan.

 Don’t overpay for your mortgage.
-Try MortgageBite’s Free rate comparison platform today and get the best deal.
+Try MortgageBite’s Free rate comparison platform today, and get the best deal.
+No credit check required!

-If you’re buying a condo, you need to consider whether the project review will make any difference in your LTV, and vice versa.
+If you’re buying a condo, you need to consider whether the project review will make any difference in your LTV and vice versa.
 The two types of approval are a limited review and a full review.
-Getting a full review approval usually allows the homebuyer to finance up to 95% to 97% of the LTV if the condo will be owner occupied, or up to 90% of the LTV if it’s a secondary home, and up to 85% of the LTV if the condo is an investment property.
-Remember that not only is the individual unit underwritten, but also the entire project gets analyzed, which can cause headaches and delays in the loan process.
-Putting more than 20% down usually allows you to have a limited review if it’s an owner occupied condo.
+Getting a full review approval usually allows the homebuyer to finance up to 95% to 97% of the LTV if the condo is owner-occupied, or up to 90% of the LTV if it’s a secondary home, and up to 85% of the LTV if the condo is an investment property.
+Remember that the individual unit is underwritten, and the entire project gets analyzed, which can cause headaches and delays in the loan process.
+Putting more than 20% down usually allows you to have a limited review if it’s an owner-occupied condo.
 But that doesn't guarantee that the project is eligible for limited review.
 New condo projects, which may have ineligibility issues, could change it to a full condo project review.